Practical Bayesian Learning of Neural Networks via Adaptive Optimisation Methods: Introduction

-In this paper, we develop a novel Bayesian approach to learning for neural networks, built upon adaptive subgradient methods such as \textsc{AdaGrad} \citep{adagrad}, \textsc{RMSProp} \citep{rmsprop} and \textsc{Adam} \citep{adam}.
-Unlike the aforementioned approaches, ours does not require the specification of a method for approximating the posterior distribution, as it relies on a new probabilistic interpretation of adaptive subgradient algorithms that effectively shows these can readily be utilized as approximate Bayesian posterior inference schemes.
-This has similar underpinnings as the work of \citep{mandt17}, although the latter is based on a stochastic model for gradient variations that imposes a number of restrictions on the gradient noise covariance structure, which our framework is able to sidestep by utilizing \textsc{Adam} as the underlying subgradient method.
-Our proposed algorithm is also similar in spirit to the work of \citep{vadam}.
-However \citep{vadam} performs natural gradient variational inference, implemented within \textsc{Adam} via weight perturbation of the gradient evaluation.
+In this paper, we develop a novel Bayesian approach to learning for neural networks, built upon adaptive methods such as \textsc{AdaGrad} \cite{adagrad}, \textsc{RMSProp} \cite{rmsprop} and \textsc{Adam} \cite{adam}.
+Our method relies on a new probabilistic interpretation of adaptive algorithms, that effectively shows these can readily be utilised together with a Laplace approximation of the posterior.
+Our proposed algorithm is also similar in spirit to the work of \cite{vadam}, but in contrast, their algorithm performs natural gradient variational inference, implemented within \textsc{Adam} via weight perturbation of the gradient evaluation.
+Examples of the predictive uncertainties of our method and other common methods for approximate inference of Bayesian Neural Networks (BNNs) for a simple regression task are show in Figure~\ref{fig:reg} and discussed in Section~\ref{sec:results}.